• Login

 Terms of Use

 This electronic version is a licensed copy owned by Rensselaer Polytechnic Institute, Troy, NY.
-Copyright of original work retained by author.;
+Copyright of original work retained by author.

 Abstract

 Given the rise in popularity of cloud computing and platform-as-a-service, vulnerabilities inherent to systems which share hardware resources will become increasingly attractive targets to malicious software authors.
 This thesis first classifies the possible mediums for hardware side channel construction.
 Then we construct potential adversarial models associated with each.
 Additionally, a novel side channel is described and implemented across the central processing unit using out of order execution.
 Finally, this thesis constructs seven adversarial applications, one from each adversarial model.
 These applications are deployed across a novel side channel to prove existence of each exploit.
-We then analyze successful detection and mitigation techniques of the side channel attacks.;
+We then analyze successful detection and mitigation techniques of the side channel attacks.

 Description

-May 2015; School of Science
+School of Science

 Department

-Dept. of Computer Science;
+Dept. of Computer Science

 Publisher